 The MIT Arts Startup Incubator encourages the launch of arts-focused ventures at MIT.
-Consequently, teams are required to have at least one current MIT student member and to have a business plan with arts at its core.
+Teams are required to have at least one current MIT student member and have a business idea or plan with arts at its core.

 Competition Rules

-- To compete, your venture must have arts at its core: this means your idea either directly promotes the arts or features arts as an intrinsic part of the mission or business model.
+1. To compete, your venture must have arts at its core: your idea either directly promotes the arts or features arts as an intrinsic part of the mission or business model.

-- Teams must include at least one current MIT student.
-Currently registered MIT students include all full-time and part-time undergraduates, graduate students, and postdoctoral candidates.
+2. Teams must include at least one current MIT student that is able to attend the course and program elements in person, unless there are extenuating circumstances.
+Currently registered MIT students include all full-time undergraduates, graduate students, and postdoctoral candidates.
 Teams may include non-students; however, each team must be composed of at least 50% students from MIT or other schools.

-- The Judging Panel reserves the right to disqualify any entry.
+5. The Review Committee reserves the right to disqualify any entry.

 Judging Criteria